KirillZorikov/blog_back/README.md

 Admin panel: https://kz-api.tk/admin_panel

-There is also a [django_templates](https://github.com/KirillZorikov/blog_back/tree/main/django_templates) dir covered with unit tests.
+There is also a [django_templates](https://github.com/KirillZorikov/blog_back/tree/main/django_templates) part covered with unit tests.
 This part is outdated and needs to be improved.

 <hr/>